kammitama5/kammitama5.github.io/_posts/2020-12-27-Sunday-December-27th.md

   I took classes in Physics, Mathematics and Art for 18.
 In college, I found myself fixing equipment and having a knack for it, to the point that most persons wanted me on their crew to repair things when dimmers wouldn't quite work.
 One of the directors, on a student film set, said "okay, no one can touch this dimmer besides her."
+- Another clear cut case of implicit bias is that when persons learn that I had been involved in film, they will often assume that I did something non-technical (make-up, wardrobe), and if a male person has similarly been involved, the expectation is that they did something technical.
+  The time I spent in that profession was gruelling, and I was often the only female in my department.
+As I told a friend, "I would wake up black and blue and was used to hearing crude, sexist jokes on the walkie talkie all day long."
+That was the norm.
+I did a bit of work with [Nuke](https://en.wikipedia.org/wiki/Nuke_(software)) as well.
 - Still, I had gotten my first job because of my ability; they hadn't been able to actually find someone who claimed they knew how to use a particular piece of tech that I knew with my eyes closed.
 I got a call that afternoon asking when I could start.
 It was my first experience that people (not me) usually lie a lot, and they expected not to be caught.
 I didn't have that benefit.
 Still, on the surface, presumed never technical enough at technical events.
 Being asked if they could "verify with my manager" that what I said, was in fact true.
 At my first job, at my second job.
   At my forever job, and at the job that doesn't exist yet.
 What about at a company that I build?
 Who will they ask?